bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 spectra.
 This is simple a line added to the sum of spectra in the fit.
 It introduces two parameters to the fit, a slope and an intercept.
-The line is multiplied by a step function centered at the E₀ of the unknown.
+The line is multiplied by a step function centered at the E\ :sub:`0` of the unknown.
 Thus the linear offset is introduced only after the edge of the unknown.
 The purpose of this offset is to accommodate any variations in how the normalization is performed on the various spectra.
 To turn on the linear offset in the fit just click on the